 Here is a quick, healthy one pan meal that comes together in less than 30 minutes.
 It is so good even my picky husband will eat it.
 When I made this it was just me but this can easily feed four or more.
 You just need a skillet where the fish has plenty of room.
+My favorite skillet for this is my Calphalon non-stick frying pan.
 Cook the fish in batches if needed, or use a large non-stick electric skillet.

 Sprinkle salt, pepper, garlic powder and dill weed on both sides of your fish.
 I like using garlic powder here rather than fresh garlic because it doesn’t burn and seasons evenly.

 The first side should only take 2 to 3 minutes.
 Tilapia and other white fish need to be cooked until they are flaky all the way through.
 This is different than salmon which is better rare.